hawtio/hawtio/FAQ.md

 So once you've got a jolokia agent in your JVM you can test it by accessing `http://host:port/jolokia` in a browser to see if you can view the JSON returned for the version information of the jolokia agent.

 Assuming you have jolokia working in your JVM, then you can use the **Remote** tab on the **Connect** menu in hawtio to connect; just enter the host, port, jolokia path and user/password.
-Note by default only `localhost` is accepted to connect for security, so you need to configure `hawtio.proxyWhitelist` system property or `proxyWhitelist` init parameter on `ProxyServlet` in `hawtio.war`'s `WEB-INF/web.xml` to explicitly allow hosts that you are connecting to.
+Note by default only `localhost` is accepted to connect for security, so you need to configure `hawtio.proxyAllowlist` system property or `proxyAllowlist` init parameter on `ProxyServlet` in `hawtio.war`'s `WEB-INF/web.xml` to explicitly allow hosts that you are connecting to.

 After trying the above if you have problems connecting to your JVM, please [let us know](http://hawt.io/community/index.html) by [raising an issue](https://github.com/hawtio/hawtio/issues?state=open) and we'll try to help.